If you think that you are spending too much time or money on gambling, whether online or in gambling premises, then you can ask to be self-excluded.

 Once you have made a self-exclusion agreement

-Once you have made a self-exclusion agreement, the gambling company must close your account and return any money in your account to you.
-It must also remove your name and details from any databases it uses.
+The gambling business must close your account and return any money in your account to you.
+It must also remove your name and details from any marketing databases it uses.

 It is your responsibility to stick to your self-exclusion agreement.
 If you try to gamble during that time, the gambling business should take reasonable steps to prevent you from doing so in the future.